Moddable-OpenSource/moddable/documentation/files/files.md

 - **ESP32** - littlefs uses the "storage" partition to hold the file system.
 - **ESP8266** - the file system is stored in the upper 3 MB of flash (the same area used by SPIFFS).
 - **nRF52** - littlefs uses the free space following the firmware image and installed mod.
-The default size is 64 KB, which may be overridden by `MODDEF_FILE_LFS_PARITION_SIZE` in the manifest `defines`.
+The default size is 64 KB, which may be overridden by `MODDEF_FILE_LFS_PARTITION_SIZE` in the manifest `defines`.
 If there is not enough space, an exception is thrown when accessing the file system.
 - **Others**, littlefs uses a static memory buffer to hold the file system.
-The default size is 64 KB, which may be overridden by `MODDEF_FILE_LFS_PARITION_SIZE` in the manifest.
+The default size is 64 KB, which may be overridden by `MODDEF_FILE_LFS_PARTITION_SIZE` in the manifest.
 This RAM disk mode allows littlefs to be used with the simulator.

 ```json
 	"defines": {